lucasfrsi/react-boilerplate/README.md

 ## To-dos

+### High Priority

 - Create a Sass folder and file structure
+- Use Request / Success / Error pattern in Redux Saga
+- Rearrange overall folder structure and then add a back-end boilerplate code as well

+### Medium Priority

 - Add browser support config to Babel
 - Restructure the components / pages
-- Use Request / Success / Error pattern in Redux Saga
 - Implement Jest for testing purposes

+### Low Priority

 - Improve both ESLint and Webpack configuration

 ## Contributing